Pogo-tC/netflix_genres/README.md

 ### 1. start the script
 ### 2. enter the genre you want to watch (or type 'help' for full list of genres)
 ### 3. copy the url and past it into your favorite web browser!

+^^Note: I know the dictionary duplication is not 'good code' but I haven't yet figured out how to compare the input to a key.lower()